-Soloist, chamber musician, pedagogue, and luthier, Jack Sanders’ performances have included the Sitka Summer Music Festival, Kapalua Music Festival of Hawaii, Arrowhead Bach Festival, and solo appearances with numerous orchestras, including the Illinois Chamber Orchestra, Chamber Orchestra of Santa Fe, Modesto Symphony, Orange County Chamber Orchestra and South Coast Symphony.
-He has performed with the St. Petersburg, Colorado, and Angeles string quartets, the vocal group I Cantori, and the contemporary chamber ensemble XTET.
-Radio appearances have included NPR’s nationally broadcast “West Coast Live.”
-The
+Guitarist Jack Sanders’ performances have included the Sitka Summer Music Festival, Kapalua Music Festival of Hawaii, Arrowhead Bach Festival, and solo appearances with numerous orchestras, including the California Philharmonic, Illinois Chamber Orchestra, Chamber Orchestra of Santa Fe, Modesto Symphony, Orange County Chamber Orchestra and South Coast Symphony.
+He has performed with the St. Petersburg, Colorado, and Angeles string quartets, I Cantori, and XTET.
+The Luthier, a short documentary on Sanders' instrument building filmed by Benjamin Hoste, may be viewed on YouTube.

-An accomplished luthier, Sanders builds guitars and vihuelas, and has taught guitar building courses at California Institute of the Arts and Pomona College.
-Mr. Sanders has made baroque and 19th century guitars for the San Francisco Conservatory of Music, Yale University, and UC Santa Barbara.
-Recently, Sanders built a matched pair of Baroque guitars for the Waller/Maxwell duo, on the faculty of Northwestern University and a baroque guitar for the UCLA Early Music Ensemble.
-His Essays on Playing the Guitar are a popular feature in Soundboard, the quarterly journal of the Guitar Foundation of America.
+An accomplished luthier, Sanders builds guitars and vihuelas, and has taught instrument-building courses at California Institute of the Arts and Pomona College.
+Mr. Sanders has made copies of historic guitars for the San Francisco Conservatory of Music, Yale, UCLA and UC Santa Barbara.
+Recently, Sanders built two baroque guitars for the Waller/Maxwell duo, on the faculty of Northwestern University.
+His Essays on "Playing the Guitar" are featured in Soundboard, the quarterly journal of the Guitar Foundation of America.